SKKU-IBE/SNU_MedSAM2_GUI/README.md

 ## Tests / Sanity checks
-- Import check (headless): `python - <<'PY' import medsam_gui_dataloader_v2, gui.navigation, gui.segmentation
+- Import check (headless): `python - <<'PY' import dataloader, gui.navigation, gui.segmentation
 print('Imports OK')
 PY`
 - GPU/driver check: `nvidia-smi` (Linux) or NVIDIA-SMI in PowerShell (Windows), then run the PyTorch CUDA snippet in the README install section.
-- GUI smoke test: `python medsam_gui_v5_multi.py`, browse a sample DICOM/NIfTI folder, and ensure images and prompt layers render without errors.
+- GUI smoke test: `python medsam_gui.py`, browse a sample DICOM/NIfTI folder, and ensure images and prompt layers render without errors.

 ## How to cite
 Until a JOSS DOI is issued, please cite the repository: https://github.com/SKKU-IBE/SNU_MedSAM2_GUI.
 The Medical-SAM2 model and weights are from https://github.com/ImprintLab/Medical-SAM2; cite their work per their license.